-- Update PCMH and APM workflows and systems based on feedback.
-After practices implement the PCMH and APM, it is essential to incorporate feedback you receive from providers and patients into the workflows and systems. - Reward staff.
-Obtaining PCMH and APM recognition is not an easy task.
+- Update PCMH Workflows and systems based on feedback.
+After practices implement the PCMH, it is essential to incorporate feedback you receive from providers and patients into the workflows and systems. - Reward staff.
+Obtaining PCMH recognition is not an easy task.
 The people who have been instrumental in the transformation process should be recognized and honored.
 Practice leaders need to reassure people about the changes that have been accomplished.
 Celebrations bring people together in a relaxed and informal setting to acknowledge the success.